Restoring native forest in Western Springs

 Effects on the current flora and fauna

-The pine stand is home to various native and exotic bird and bat species, and the area will be inspected by an ecologist before the project starts.
+The pine stand is home to various native and exotic bird species, and the area will be inspected by an ecologist before the project starts.

 The pine trees will be felled from the ground.
 Most of the wood will be removed or mulched, but some will be left behind to provide habitat for local fauna like kingfisher and ruru (morepork).